rabbitmq/rabbitmq-website/docs/upgrade.md

 by an operator.
 Refer to the [blue-green deployment guide](./blue-green-upgrade) for more details about these steps:

 * Deploy a new cluster with the desired version
-* Synchronie metadata between the old and the new cluster (unless applications can declare their own metadata)
+* Synchronize metadata between the old and the new cluster (unless applications can declare their own metadata)
 * Set up federation
 * Switch consumers to the new cluster
 * Drain messages